-JUDIGIAL DRANGII What is the minimum security classification for documents filed in cases in which a child is a party?
-The minimum security classification is CON1.
-Does a case become confidential if the foster parents are parties?
+Cases with Foster Parents as Parties Does a case become confidential if the foster parents are parties?
 No. The case does not become confidential if the foster parents are parties.
 But court staff must be careful to ensure that the foster parents are not identified as foster parents in the MPA Courthouse display.
 (For example, the register of actions could say that "John Smith" is a party, but should not say that "Foster Parent: John Smith" is a party.)
 If court staff are unable to keep information that identifies the foster parents as foster parents out of the public display, then they should make the case confidential.

 Segregation of Confidential Information and Confidential Documents Who is required to segregate confidential information from public CHIPS filings, and when is segregation required?
 Everyone who files documents in CHIPS cases is required to segregate confidential information and confidential documents from public filings.
 This applies to all CHIPS cases, including CHIPS, permanency, truancy, runaway, voluntary foster care, and voluntary foster care for treatment cases.
 This applies to all phases of CHIPS cases, including post-permanency review hearings.
 This applies to all courts in Minnesota, and to electronic and paper filings.
 And it applies regardless of whether the child is a party or a participant.
 Can filers make an entire document confidential if it contains confidential information?
 No. There is a presumption of public access to most court records.
 Most documents in CHIPS cases, including petitions, case plans, and reports by social workers and Guardians ad Litem, are accessible to the public.
 Confidential information needs to be removed from these documents and placed on separate confidential information forms.
 What information is available to the public about truancy cases, runaway cases, and other cases where a child is a party?
-Cases in which a child is a party, including truancy and runaway cases, are currently not accessible to the public.
-Court staff will not acknowledge the existence of any of these cases to the public.
-(These cases may be made public in the future once technology is developed to restrict searches by party names.)
+Cases in which a child is a party were confidential cases between July 1, 2015, and October 1, 2016, due to technological limitations on restricting searches by child names.
+These cases become publicly accessible when a document is filed on or after October 1, 2016.
+When is a child's identity confidential?
+The identity of a child is confidential if the child is a victim or perpetrator of an alleged or adjudicated sexual assault.
+This requires making the child's name, age, gender, and race confidential.
+The child should simply be referred to as "Child 1" in public court documents.
+If there are multiple children in a file, and only one is an alleged victim of sexual assault, all of the children should be referred to with pseudonyms ("Child 1", "Child 2", etc.).
+This is necessary to protect the identity of the victim.
+If you are using pseudonyms for multiple children, the best practice is to randomly assign pseudonyms (e.g., "Child 1" should not always be the oldest child).
+A child's identity is also confidential if the petitioner has requested that it be confidential under Rule 33.02, subd.
+6. The petitioner must allege that revealing the child's identity would endanger the child, and request that the child's identity be kept confidential.
+If this request is made, the child's identity is confidential.
+(Note: This procedure may be used for foster parent names as well.)